Ajwa - Dates (1 date)

 Pair with Protein

-Consume Ajwa dates with a source of protein, such as a small handful of almonds or a tablespoon of peanut butter.
-This combination can help slow down the absorption of sugars.
+Consume Ajwa dates with a source of protein such as Greek yogurt, nuts, or cheese to help slow down the absorption of sugars.

-Add a small portion of healthy fats like avocado or a few walnuts when eating dates.
-Fats can help moderate the release of sugar into the bloodstream.
+Include healthy fats like avocado, almonds, or seeds when eating Ajwa dates.
+Fats can help moderate sugar spikes by slowing digestion.

 Stay Hydrated

-Drink plenty of water before consuming dates.
-Staying hydrated can help regulate blood sugar levels.
+Drink plenty of water throughout the day, especially before consuming dates, to help maintain balanced blood sugar levels.

 Mindful Eating